 The SSDI program pays benefits to people who cannot work because they have a mental or physical condition.
 However, unlike SSI benefits, the amount of benefits paid under SSDI is based on the applicant’s earnings history and has a much higher maximum than SSI.

-To qualify for SSDI benefits, the applicant must pass a “recent work” test and “duration of work” test.
+To qualify for SSDI benefits, the applicant must pass a “recent work” test and a “duration of work” test.
 In essence, the applicant must have worked for a certain period before the disability and must have worked a minimum number of years during his or her adult life.
 In addition, the applicant must undergo a rigorous process to determine if he or she is disabled under the SSA’s rigid standards.

-In addition to the applicant, SSDI benefits are available to other members of the family including:
+In addition to the applicant, SSDI benefits are available to other members of the family, including:

 In order for a disabled adult child to qualify for SSA disability benefits on a parent’s account: